mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 ### Content

-Use the content slot to customize the content of the Tree Item or to replace it with a custom component.
+Use the content slot to customize the content of the Tree Item or replace it with a custom component.

 #### Slot props

-The `slotProps` prop allows you to pass props to the content component.
+The `slotProps` prop lets you pass props to the content component.
 The demo below shows how to pass an `sx` handler to the content of the Tree Item:

 {{"demo": "ContentSlotProps.js"}}

 #### Slot

-You can entirely replace the slot with a new component.
+The demo below shows how to replace the content slot with a custom component.

 {{"demo": "ContentSlot.js"}}

 ### Label

-Use the label slot to customize the Tree Item label or to replace it with a custom component.
+Use the label slot to customize the Tree Item label or replace it with a custom component.

 #### Slot props

-The `slotProps` prop allows you to pass props to the label component.
-The demo below shows how to pass an id attribute to the Tree Item label:
+The `slotProps` prop lets you pass props to the label component.
+The demo below shows how to pass an `id` attribute to the Tree Item label:

 {{"demo": "LabelSlotProps.js"}}

 #### Slot

-You can entirely replace the slot with a new component.
+The demo below shows how to replace the label slot with a custom component.

 {{"demo": "LabelSlot.js"}}

 ### Checkbox

-The checkbox is present on the items if `checkboxSelection` is enabled on the tree view.
+The checkbox is present on the items when `checkboxSelection` is enabled on the Tree View.

 #### Slot props

-You can pass props to the checkbox slot using the `slotProps` on the `TreeItem2` component.
+You can pass props to the checkbox slot using the `slotProps` on the Tree Item 2 component.

 {{"demo": "CheckboxSlotProps.js"}}

 #### Slot

-You can entirely replace the slot with a new component.
+The demo below shows how to replace the checkbox slot with a custom component.

 {{"demo": "CheckboxSlot.js"}}